SteeltoeOSS/Samples/MusicStore/README.md

 2. Install Spring Cloud Services 1.1.x+.
 3. Install .NET Core SDK.
 4. Install Redis service if you want to use Redis for Sesion storage and KeyRing storage.
-5. Web tools installed and on Path.
-On Windows, if you have VS2015 Update 3 installed then add this to your path: `C:\Program Files (x86)\Microsoft Visual Studio 14.0\Web\External`

 # Setup Services on CloudFoundry